Updated: Aug 8

 Almost every region has a beautiful place to see and enjoy.
-For example, in the southern part of Ghana, you will find attractions like Kakum National Park and if you head up north, you can discover places like Mole National Park.
-If this has piqued your interest continue reading on to learn more about all these and other attractions.
+For example, in the southern part of Ghana you will find attractions like Kakum National Park and if you head north you can experience places like Mole National Park.
+If this piqued your interest, keep reading to learn more about all of these attractions and more.

 Kakum National Park

-Kakum National Park in the Central Region of Ghana.
+Kakum National Park in the central region of Ghana.

-The canopy walk is suspended at about a staggering 30 meters above the ground.
-Most first-timers to this ground have a mix of chills and thrills when trying it because it is truly a daunting but fun experience.
+The canopy walk is suspended about 30 meters above the ground.
+Most newbies to this terrain get a mix of chills and thrills when trying it out because it really is a daunting yet fun experience.
 Anyone with a sense of adventure can conquer it.
-Aside from your human senses being heightened, the view on top of the "bridge" is truly beautiful with all nature’s greens on display it allows you to appreciate the best that nature has to offer.
+Besides being sharpened by your human senses, the view on the "bridge" is truly beautiful with all the greens of nature exposed, it allows you to appreciate the best that nature has to offer.

 KUMASI CULTURAL CENTRE

 The Kumasi Cultural Centre, located in the capital of the Ashanti Region of Ghana, is a leading cultural and tourist attraction.
 Established in 1971, the center showcases the rich heritage of the Ashanti people through a variety of cultural and historical exhibits.
 These include traditional buildings such as the Ashanti King's Palace and the Manhyia Palace Museum, as well as displays of traditional handicrafts, textiles and artwork.